-“This year we’re heavily targeting men.
-Almost without exception, they are last minute when it comes to a gift purchase.
-We’re targeting some of them with SMS to increase voucher uptake, but we’re also using social media to push out gift ideas such as small hampers ‘for her’ with products, chocolates and the choice of Prosecco or Champagne.
+“This year, we’re heavily targeting men.
+They are almost without exception last minute shoppers when it comes to gifts.
+We’re targeting some of them with SMS marketing to increase voucher uptake, but we’re also using social media to push out gift ideas such as small hampers ‘for her’ with products, chocolates and the choice of Prosecco or Champagne.

 Price points will be £50, £75 and £100.
-The more deluxe type hampers will include a voucher.
-When we market these things it’s essentially as a last minute way to go the extra mile and try to be the best person in the world to her.
+The deluxe type hampers will include a voucher.
+When we market these things, it’s essentially a last minute way of going the extra mile and trying to be the best person in the world to her.

-If you’re single or perhaps in a ‘shaky’ relationship, you’re not going to feeling romantic or be into Valentine’s Day.
-We’ve focused this year on the guys, but also we’ve always focused on targeting women directly with hers and hers packages.
-Sometimes just saying bring a friend, sister, mother or daughter or treat yourself and be your own Valentine is much more effective.
+If you’re single, or perhaps in a ‘shaky’ relationship, you’re not going to feel romantic or want to celebrate Valentine’s Day.
+We’ve focused this year on the guys, but also on targeting women directly with ‘hers and hers’ packages.
+Sometimes, just saying ‘bring a friend, sister, mother, daughter, or treat yourself and be your own Valentine’ is much more effective.
 Very few salons have the right market for his and hers packages!”